 It is important to meet with a representative from your prospective department prior to making that decision.
 He or she will help you determine what requirements you will need to meet and whether they involve additional courses or credit hours.
-The Undergraduate Change of Status form must also be completed and submitted to the staff in the Core Engineering Office in JEC 3018.
-They will sign as the Curriculum Coordinator.
+The Undergraduate Change of Major/Change of Status form must also be completed and signed by staff in the Core Engineering office (JEC 3018) - they sign as curriculum coordinators for the programs.